 Marmots (Marmota) are 15 species of giant squirrels, which are distributed in central and southern Europe, western and central Asia, and North America.
 These animals live in underground dens, and, with the exception of the American woodchuck, or groundhog (Marmota monax), which may live in forests, they are restricted to grasslands.
-Some American species are presented on the page Animals: Squirrels of North America.
+Some species are presented on the page Animals – Mammals: Squirrels.

-Himalayan marmot (Marmota himalayana) is found at altitudes between 3,500 and 5,200 m, throughout the Himalaya and on the Tibetan Plateau.
+Himalayan marmot (M. himalayana) is found at altitudes between 3,500 and 5,200 m, throughout the Himalaya and on the Tibetan Plateau.

 This Himalayan marmot is surveying its domain among lichen-covered boulders in the Markha Valley, Ladakh, India, blending in very well with the surroundings.
 (Photo copyright © by Kaj Halberg)

 As their name implies, stick insects, also called walking sticks, resemble sticks, or withered grass stems, making them difficult for predators to spot.
 These animals, which belong to the order Phasmatodea, are found on all continents, except Antarctica, with the highest diversity in the Tropics.

 Stick insects can grow fairly large, as this one in Sumatra, Indonesia.
 The largest species, found in Borneo, has a body length up to 35 cm.
 (Photo copyright © by Kaj Halberg)

 This stick insect was encountered in Rondo Forest, southern Tanzania.
 (Photo copyright © by Kaj Halberg)

 This extremely well camouflaged sea slug is rasping off algae from the surface of a rock, Pulau Kapas Island, Malaysia.
 (Photo copyright © by Kaj Halberg)